rrborja/minesweeper/README.md

 > - a slice of cells that has been visited by the player and by the game
 > - the error `ExplodedError` indicating whether a visited cell reveals a mine.

 When you receive the `ExplodedError` error, the game ends.
-Calling Visit() method may produce nil pointer dereference panic because after the game is over, the instance are automatically garbage collected.
+Calling `Visit()` after a game ended may produce a nil pointer dereference panic.
+It does happen due to that the game is over, the game's instance is automatically garbage collected.

 The slice being returned may contain multiple values.
-If it's single element slice, that means the visited cell is a warning number indicating how many mines neighbored to the visited cell.
-If it's a multiple element slice, that means the visited cell is an unknown number and neighboring cells are recursively visited until a numbered cell is reached.
+If it's a single element slice, that means the visited cell is a warning number indicating the number of mines neighbored to the visited cell.
+If it's a multiple element slice, that means the visited cell is an unknown number and neighboring cells are recursively visited until any numbered cell is reached.
 The first element of the slice will always be the original player's visited cell.

 ### Flag a cell
 Call `Flag()` of the game's instance to mark an unprobed cell.
 Doing this will prevent the `Visit()` method from visiting the marked cell.

 > **Pro tip:**
 > - If you visit an already visited numbered cell again and the number of neighboring cells that have been flagged equals to the number of the visited cell, the game will automatically visit all unprobed neighbored cells by returning the slice containing those cells.
-Just make the players ensure that they have correctly marked the cell deduced it has the mine, otherwise, the game will end if the cell is incorrectly marked.
+Just make the players ensure that they have correctly marked the cells deduced that they have mines, otherwise, the game will end if the cell is incorrectly marked.

 Example
 =======